 Taste the local treats

-"Port" – as it's known to locals – is a foodie haven with everything from hip cafés and bars to elegant restaurants.
+"Port" – as it's known to locals – is a foodie haven with cafés, bars and elegant restaurants.
 There's Harrison's, Sassi Cucina e Bar – a seafood option – and local favourite, Salsa Bar and Grill which offers views of the waterfront.
-For the best coffee, try Origin Espresso which roasts its own beans locally and offers filter coffee and pour-overs as well as delicious local sugar cane juice on tap.
-Set inside a homewares store, hole-in-the-wall Sparrow Coffee pulls a great Allpress brew and offers a small selection of flaky pastries.
-Don't miss a taste of their macadamia milk cappuccino.
+For the best coffee, try Origin Espresso which roasts its own beans and offers local sugar cane juice on tap.
+Set inside a homewares store, Sparrow Coffee offers coffee and a small selection of flaky pastries.
 For a superb all-day breakfast, try local hotspot Café Fresq in the heart of town on Macrossan Street.
-It is here (on the corner of Macrossan and Wharf streets overlooking Anzac Park and the harbour) that you'll also find the landmark Court House Hotel.
-The Courty, as it has become affectionately known, is the oldest pub in Port Douglas and a much-loved drinking spot with three bars and wide open verandahs for enjoying the fresh air.
+It is here that you'll also find the landmark Court House Hotel.
+The Courty, as it has become affectionately known, is the oldest pub in Port Douglas and a much-loved local drinking spot.

 Have an amazing resort experience